 What are the lessons from thinking in bets?

 Make sure you have a rational framework for your decisions.
 All your decisions should be done in a way as if you are betting all of your money on your choice.
-Be aware of your biases and look for contrarian opinions.
-Don't take shortcuts.
+Be aware of your trading biases and look for contrarian opinions.
+Don’t take shortcuts.

 What is the summary of quit by Annie Duke?
 “Quit” by Annie Duke is a self-help book that challenges readers to embrace uncertainty and make better decisions by rethinking their relationship with risk.
 Through personal anecdotes and expert insights, Duke offers practical tools for changing our mindset and overcoming the fear of failure.